Kontiomaa/cybersecuritybase-project/README.md

 Basically we were tasked to create a web application from a template that has at least five different flaws from the OWASP top ten list (https://www.owasp.org/index.php/Top_10_2013-Top_10).
 Explain how the flaws can be found and fixed.

+## Flaw A3-Cross-Site Scripting (XSS)

+### Problem

+The form (http://localhost:8080/form) allows scripts to be saved my malicious users and later run by other users (administrators) at the admin page (http://localhost:8080/admin).

+### Fix

+To fix the script execution at the page "http://localhost:8080/admin": in the file registerList.html change the "th:utext" attributes to "th:text".

 ## Flaw A5-Security Misconfiguration

 ### Problem